capnrefsmmat/seuss/README.markdown

 A Python system for generating rhyming poetry with Markov chains.
-Functional, but not yet documented.

 Overview
 --------